BuzzReferrals/TangoCard_DotNet_SDK/README.md

 # Tango Card SDKs and Service API Support #
 If you have any questions with the Tango Card C#/.NET 4.0 SDK or our Service API, please contact us at <a href="mailto:sdk@tangocard.com?Subject=Tango Card C#/.NET 4.0 SDK Question">sdk@tangocard.com</a>.

-<a name="sdk_support_contact"></a>
-## Contact Us ##
-To learn more about Tango Card integration solutions, call 1.877.55.TANGO.
+If you have any issues using this SDK, such as bugs or change requests, then please do <a href="https://github.com/tangocarddev/TangoCard_DotNet_SDK/issues?state=open" target="_blank">Open Issue</a> in this repository.

 <a name="sdk_support_resolve"></a>
-## Resolving Issues using Fiddler 2 ##
+## Resolving Issues ##

+To expidite any issues you might be experiencing with our `Tango Card Service API` or our `Tango Card SDKs`, gather as much information by using the following two resolution approaches, and include the results when you contact us through <a href="mailto:sdk@tangocard.com?Subject=Tango Card C#/.NET 4.0 SDK Question">sdk@tangocard.com</a>.

+<a name="sdk_support_resolve_fiddler_2"></a>
+### Fiddler 2 ###

-The best way to resolve any issues that pertain to using our Tango Card C#/.NET 4.0 SDK or our Tango Card Service API is by using this freely available tool <a href="http://www.fiddler2.com/fiddler2/" target="_blank">`Fiddler 2 - Web Debugging Proxy`</a>, and providing us with the raw request and response bodies using its `Inspectors` tab feature.
+The best way to resolve any issues that pertain to using our Tango Card SDKs or our Tango Card Service API is by using this freely available tool <a href="http://www.fiddler2.com/fiddler2/" target="_blank">`Fiddler 2 - Web Debugging Proxy`</a>, and providing us with the raw request and response bodies using its `Inspectors` tab feature.

 Using `Fiddler 2` will provide us with the most complete detail and the fastest response from Tango Card by understanding if there is an issue on how a request was presented to our service, or if it is an issue with our service on how we replied to your request.

-### Fiddler 2 Example - Raw Request from Client - Get Available Balance ###
+#### Fiddler 2 Example - Raw Request from Client - Get Available Balance ####

 ```Text
 POST https://int.tangocard.com/Version2/GetAvailableBalance HTTP/1.1